14. New Scanning¶

 scanning submission queue; and one for scans that have started or completed,

 this is called the status queue.
-Scans (or rather the ScanBean
+Scans (or rather the ScanBean objects that

 represent them) are added to the submission queue.
 They are moved to the status